Find out what ibandronic acid is, how you have it and other important information about having ibandronic acid.

 Calcium and vitamin D

 For ibandronic acid to work well you need to have good levels of vitamin D and calcium in your body.
-Your doctor will prescribe vitamin D and calcium supplements if you aren't getting enough in your diet.
+Your doctor will prescribe vitamin D and calcium supplements in case you aren't getting enough in your diet.

 Ibandronic acid tablets contain lactose (a type of sugar).
 Tell your doctor if you have a rare hereditary syndrome that causes lactose intolerance.